 This is a professional grade saw used in professional woodworking environments.
 They come with an enclosed base which looks more like a cabinet.
 They are rather heavy, large in size, robust and powerful, which is necessary for improved accuracy and for reducing the vibrations created by its 3-5 horsepower motor.

-These table saws are considered to be more durable than contractor table saws and facilitates better dust collection through its built-in dust port and enclosed cabinet base.
+These device are considered to be more durable than contractor table saws and facilitates better dust collection through its built-in dust port and enclosed cabinet base.
 They have more cast iron and steel than others with more powerful motors and heavier gears, are thus the best choice for cutting heavy and solid wood and can relatively carve through thick steel and iron.

 While the cabinet also makes the motor quieter, these tables saw weigh about 600 lbs., and are thus not easily moved around!
 They may in fact even require electrical rewiring in residential settings for its required power.
 While cabinet table saws may be a bit expensive for casual hobbyists, professional woodworkers feel there’s no substitute!